Matthave/Kyokushin/README.md

 This application has been created using React.

 ## Technologies that have been used:
-React
+React,
-React Router
+React Router,
-Java Script
+Java Script,
-CSS
+CSS,
 jQuery

 ## What is this application?